sa6mwa/krypto431/README.md

 a standard and a set of tools for effectively passing encrypted messages that can - if necessary - be deciphered (and enciphered) without an electronic or a mechanical device.

+431 is the sum of all ascii characters in my amateur radio callsign SA6MWA.
+As the name suggests, the concept is to add or subtract in order to encrypt or decrypt a text message.
+The system is designed to be easy to use without any electronic equipment, just pen and paper.

 ## How